psreed/centos8migrate/README.md

 Estimated runtime for this task is ~26mins on a 2CPU, 2GB RAM minimal "Server with GUI installation" with access to a 1000MBit/s internet connection.

+### to_rhel

+This task will convert CentOS 8 hosts to RedHat Enterprise Linux 8, performing a reboot on completion.

+Estimated runtime for this task is ~26mins on a 2CPU, 2GB RAM minimal "Server with GUI installation" with access to a 1000MBit/s internet connection.